-- School needs to develop a Disaster/Emergency Management Plan (also known as School Safety Plan) based on a risk assessment to determine potential areas for hazard.
-The School Safety Plan needs to critically examine information about the student population (such as number of students broken down by age group and sex), as the number and age of the students can make a significant difference in the event of an emergency. - There are no facilities are in place for persons with physical disabilities.
+- The school has not conducted any emergency drills in the recent past. - There is no dedicated safety committee to lead the implementation of the Disaster Plan/School Safety Plan once finalized.
+The School Safety Plan needs to critically examine information about the student population (such as number of students broken down by age group and sex), as the number and age of the students can make a significant difference in the event of an emergency. - Some teachers utilize whatsapp groups to communicate notices to parents, however the school usually uses the media (particularly radio) to indicate to parents that school may be closed (for example if there is no water).
+It is recommended that a mechanism be put in place that will allow emergencies to quickly be reported to parents/guardians.